meilisearch/specifications/text/0089-tenant-tokens.md

 When an end-user registers, the Mark's backend code generates a `Tenant token` for that end-user so they can only access their documents.

-This tenant-token is signed with a MeiliSearch API Key so that MeiliSearch can ensure that the token is valid when search requests have to be authorized.
+This tenant-token is signed with a MeiliSearch API Key so that MeiliSearch can ensure that the tenant-token has been generated from a known entity.

-The `filter` parameter is set to restrict the search for documents having an `user_id` attribute.
-This `filter` parameter is part of the Tenant Token payload and cannot be modified.

-`filter` can be made of any valid filters. e.g. `user_id = 10 and category = Romantic`

-On the MeiliSearch side, the payload of the `tenant token` defines what data the user is allowed to retrieve, in order words, MeiliSearch grants authorization based on the permission defined in the Tenant token payload and force the `filter` field on top of any other filters that might have been set on the front-end;
+MeiliSearch check if the Tenant Token is authorized to make the search request.

+Then MeiliSearch extract the Tenant Token's rules to apply for the search request.

 ## 2. Technical Details

 ### 2.1 `Tenant Token` details

 A Tenant Token generated for MeiliSearch must respect several conditions.
-A Tenant Token is a JWT.

 #### 2.1.1 Header: Algorithm and token type